 A healthy snack, and transportation to and from all four area public middle schools is included in the program.

 The STAR program is available at no cost to participants thanks to generous donations from community members, organizations, and businesses.
 STAR has also received funding through a grant from Maine’s Juvenile Justice Advocacy Group in recognition for its prevention work.

 We are always looking for ideas for new offerings to be included in the STAR program.
 If you have an idea, or for more info contact us at (207) 236-9800 or (207) 975-6722.

-The next program cycle begins on April 23rd!
-Download the Cycle 24 Registration here.
-Registration materials must be received at the Five Town CTC offices by Wednesday, April 17th.
+The next program cycle begins on September 24th!
+Download the STAR Cycle 25 Registration Materials here and (for Camden-Rockport Middle School Students) the Teen Center’s Member Form here.
+Registration materials must be received at the Five Town CTC offices by Monday, September 16th.